openmrs/openmrs-esm-core/packages/framework/esm-framework/docs/interfaces/CloseWorkspaceOptions.md

 Controls whether the workspace group should be closed and store to be cleared when this workspace is closed.
-Defaults to true except when opening a new workspace of the same family.
+Defaults to true except when opening a new workspace of the same group.

 **`default`** true